digst/OIOIDWS.Net/readme.txt

 - Information about how to order FOCES certificates from NETS DANID can be found here: http://www.nets.eu/dk-da/Produkter/Sikkerhed/Funktionssignatur/Pages/default.aspx.

-- In order to register a WSC and WSP you must consult Digitaliseringsstyrelsen at nemlogin@digst.dk.
+- In order to register a WSC and WSP you must contact Digitaliseringsstyrelsen at nemlogin@digst.dk.
 See also "NemLog-in administration" which can be found at https://digitaliser.dk/resource/2561041, but at the moment it is not possible to create WSC's and WSP's yourself.